Updated: Apr 17

 Among coastal cruise only boats in my marina, the times I’ve looked I have not seen any others with HF antennas.
 I have one good friend there who does have an amateur station on his ~60' sailboat that I think includes an M710, but that boat frequently operates well beyond the coast, and his experience in amateur predates his boat ownership.

 Got my Amateur Extra license in the Fall.
 Not in any kind of quest for an appliance to facilitate conversation but to see if I could get all 3 tickets in one seating with 4.5 weeks of prep.
 It was hopefully a way to get my brain turned back on and a means to be potentially useful to my family during an emergency.
 I'm becoming interested in antenna design, the physics of propagation, and how to exploit those to my benefit.
 In the near term, I plan on finally getting to and beyond a solid 5wpm on CW.
-Topped out at just over 4 when I was going for my radio merit badge in the early 70's.
-I see this radio being a man/vehicle-portable HF, high-power set to supplement the compact QRP mobile HF/UHF/VHF.
-The repurposed m710 would be a box.. a module... that would come out based upon need or opportunity, and not a daily driver...but used enough to at least maintain the skill.
+Topped out at just over 4 when I was going for my radio merit badge in the early 70's... that failure I might attribute to a (wonderful) excess of other distractions/passions... hockey, off-road motorcycling, chess, photography, and astronomy/telescope-making.
+I see a usage model for this radio being a vehicle-portable HF, high-power set to supplement the compact QRP mobile HF/UHF/VHF.
+The repurposed m710 would be a box.. a module/option... that would come out based upon need or opportunity, and not a daily driver...just used enough to at least maintain the skill.

-Of course, I would not leave an opening in the overhead console in the pilot house... it would be done right.
-Full machine shop in my basement with lots of saddle time.
-In fact, if I were going to have kept the boat, the plan was to reorg the upper and lower panels at operator's position in the pilot house to a more usable layout including the HF.
-About it’s current mounting position, I dislike it.. partly because it’s inconvenient and parly because I don’t care for having such a heavy item mounted up high.
+Of course, I would not leave an opening in the overhead console in the pilot house... it'd be done right.
+Full machine shop in my basement with decades of saddle time.
+In fact, if I were going to have kept the boat, the plan was to replace/reorg the layouts of the upper and lower panels at operator's position in the pilot house to a more usable layout including the HF.
+About it’s current mounting position, I very much dislike it.. partly because it’s inconvenient (2 broken backs/2 broken necks make looking up a PITA) and partly because I don’t care for having such a dense, heavy item mounted up high.